 Three men successfully made it out of their cells, but what happened to them afterward is still a mystery.
-Frank Lee Morris, John Anglin, and Clarence Anglin dug their way out of their cells in June 1962, and they were able to do so after cleverly constructing remarkably life-like dummies that they put in their beds to fool the night guards.
-It's amazing what a little ingenuity and a lot of papier-mâché can do for a person.
+Frank Lee Morris, John Anglin, and Clarence Anglin dug their way out of their cells in June 1962 after constructing remarkably lifelike dummies that they put in their beds to fool the night guards.
+It's amazing what a little ingenuity and a lot of papier-mâché can do for a person on a mission.

-In December 1961, Frank Morris, John Anglin, Clarence Anglin, and Allen West began laying plans to escape the inescapable.
+In December 1961, Frank Morris, John Anglin, Clarence Anglin, and Allen West began laying plans to escape the inescapable prison.
 According to the FBI, the plan came about after the group discovered a few old saw blades.

-One of the reasons escaping from Alcatraz was so difficult was the fact that it was situated on an island.
-In order to survive the harsh waters surrounding Alcatraz, the escapees knew they couldn't just swim without anything to help them in the water.
-They managed to fashion a raft and life preservers out of nearly 50 raincoats donated – and also stolen – by their fellow inmates.
+One of the reasons escaping from Alcatraz was historically so difficult was the fact that it was situated on an island.
+In order to survive the harsh waters surrounding Alcatraz, the escapees knew they couldn't just swim without anything to help them.
+They managed to fashion a raft and life preservers out of nearly 50 raincoats donated (and stolen) by their fellow inmates.

-Frank Lee Morris was convicted of his first crime at the tender age of 13, and he continued on this crime spree the rest of his adult life.
-His specialty: escaping prisons.
+Frank Lee Morris was convicted of his first crime at the age of 13, and he continued to add credits to his criminal record for the rest of his adult life.
+His specialty turned out to be escaping prisons.

 Morris knew the Anglin brothers from a stint in an Atlanta prison, which is probably why he included them in his escape plan.
 With a reported I.Q. of 130, it was unlikely Morris would have involved anyone in his plan if he didn't trust them.

 Allen West shared a cell adjacent to Frank Morris, and he was a part of the escape plan from the beginning.
 He was serving his second term at Alcatraz and knew the Anglin brothers from a prison in Florida.